Chitru4/Digit_Identification/Readme.txt

-Digit Identification
+Handwritten Digit and Alphabet Identification

-Done mostly in Python
+Handwritten Digit and Alphabet Identification using keras CNN algorithms and GUI made on TKinter.